NikEgert/Docker_Backup/README.md

 ## How It Works

 1. **File Backup**:
-   - Validates the existence of the source directory and file.
+   - Validates the existence of the source directory and backup material.
    - Creates the destination directory if it doesn’t exist.
    - Copies the file/directory to the destination directory with a new name formatted as `filename_YYYY-MM-DD.tar`.

-2. **Old File Cleanup**:
+2. **Old File/Directory Cleanup**:
-   - Iterates through the `.tar` files in the destination directory.
+   - Iterates through the `.tar` files/directories in the destination directory.
    - Parses the dates from the file/directory names.
    - Deletes files older than the specified number of days.